 Yes.
 The FLSA does not establish a maximum number of hours that an employer can require in a given pay week.
 It also does not require employers to offer higher rates for weekend, nighttime, or holiday work and does not mandate compensation for rest breaks, sick days, or vacation time.

 The law only requires employers to provide overtime pay for all hours worked beyond the standard 40-hour workweek.
 Overtime wages must be paid out at a minimum rate of one and one-half times a worker’s regular hourly rate, and employers cannot legally avoid paying overtime by offering alternatives like “lump sum” payments or bonuses.
 Not paying overtime is illegal for employers of non-exempt workers, even if those workers fail to obtain approval beforehand.

 How Do I Know If I Have a Case?

 If you suspect that your employer is not paying you the overtime wages you deserve, you have the right to pursue damages from them in court.
-The best way to determine whether you have an unpaid overtime case is to consult with experienced wage and hour lawyers like the attorneys at the Employment and Consumer Law Group.
+The best way to determine whether you have an unpaid overtime case is to consult with experienced wage and hour lawyers like the attorneys at the Employment and Commerce Law Group.

 In some cases, unscrupulous employers may deny overtime wages to whole groups of workers, leading to potential grounds for a class-action lawsuit.
 An attorney can help you determine which course of action is best for you and ensure your case is filed before the FLSA’s two-year statute of limitations for legal action expires.

-The Employment and Consumer Law Group is staffed by knowledgeable and relentless employment attorneys who are committed to demanding justice for workers throughout Nashville and greater Tennessee.
+The Employment and Commerce Law Group is staffed by knowledgeable and relentless employment attorneys who are committed to demanding justice for workers throughout Nashville and greater Tennessee.
 Our legal team can help you understand your rights and recover the compensation you’re owed in a free consultation.

 Call or contact us today to get started.
 There’s no obligation, so there’s nothing to lose.